Frequent Questions about the U.S. EPA Excess Food Opportunities Map

 1. Who is the intended audience for the map?

-State and local governments, Tribes, food recovery organizations, users of excess food as a feedstock and generators of excess food.
+The intended audiences for the map are state and local governments, Tribes, food recovery organizations, users of excess food as a feedstock and generators of excess food.

 3. Does the map provide an estimate of total excess food in the United States?